humberry/ui-tutorial/README.md

-ui-tutorial
+UI Tutorial
 ===========

 As you surely noticed there are two ways of writing a ui-script.
 If you use only a few GUI elements you might write all the code in your script.py, but that's not what I want to show you first.
 I want to show you how to use the UI design tool to speed up the process and write only some code.
-Please be patient, I'm starting with the basics.

 1. Untitled 1 => hello world script<br />
 2. hello_world_v2 => change the label every second<br />